RenderKit/embree/doc/src/api.md

 ray tracing hardware only supports an 8 bit mask, thus Embree has to emulate 32 bit masking if used.
 For that reason the lower 7 mask bits are hardware accelerated and fast, while the mask bits 7-31 require some software intervention and using them reduces performance.
+To turn on 32 bit ray masks use the RTC_FEATURE_FLAG_RAY_MASK (see section [RTCFeatureFlags]).

 Limit Motion Blur Motions
 -------------------------